MatusOllah/gophengine/CODE_OF_CONDUCT.md

 * The use of sexualized language or imagery, and sexual attention or advances of any kind
-* Shipping Friday Night Funkin' characters
+* The use of graphic imagery or gore, and graphic advances of any kind
 * Trolling, insulting or derogatory comments, and personal or political attacks
 * Public or private harassment
-* Publishing others' private information, such as a physical or email address, without their explicit permission
+* Publishing others' private information, such as a physical or electronic address, without their explicit permission
 * Other conduct which could reasonably be considered inappropriate in a professional setting